121-3 TO WHOM PAYMENTS WILL BE MADE

 a) Mail to General Delivery at a post office of their choice;

-b) Pick up their card at the local DPADivision of Public Assistance office using C/O;
+b) Pick up their card at the local DPA office using C/O;

 c) An alternate mailing address with assurance of receipt of mail.
 The Medicaid card can be mailed to an address specified by the individual, for example: a friend, relative, or shelter for the homeless, etc.